nafizjiwa/JAVASCRIPT-CallbackFunctions/README.md

 #### Create a CallBack

-Eg. SetTimeout function is a callback function.
-Which calls a function after a certain amount of time has passed (or AFTER SOMETHING HAS HAPPENED) <br>
+Eg. SetTimeout function is a callback function.<br>
+It calls a function after a certain amount of time has passed (AFTER SOMETHING HAS HAPPENED) <br>
-setTimeout(message,3000) ---> here the function message is being called afer 3s (3s is the AFTER SOMETHING ELSE HAS HAPPENED).
+setTimeout(message, 3000) ---> Here, function message is called ater 3s (3s is the AFTER SOMETHING ELSE HAS HAPPENED).<br>

 ##### Anonymous function          function(){....code to execute}